nlccesc/Analysis-of-SG-Toilet-Ratings/README.md

 - Computes the correlation matrix for the numeric columns.

 - A mask is created for the upper triangle of the correlation matrix.
-Due to the symmetric properties of the matrix, the heatmap for the correlation matrix will the same information on both sides of the diagonal.
+Due to the symmetric properties of the matrix, the heatmap for the correlation matrix will be the same information on both sides of the diagonal.

 - Generated a custom diverging color map for the heatmap for coloring of cells in the heatmap.